Emory-HITI/Niffler/modules/png-extraction/README.md

 ## Configuring Niffler PNG Extractor

-Find the config.json file in the folder and modify accordingly.

-config.json entries are to be set *for each* Niffler PNG extractions.
+Find the config.json file in the folder and modify accordingly *for each* Niffler PNG extractions.

 * *DICOMHome*: The folder where you have your DICOM files whose metadata and binary imaging data (png) must be extracted.